 BUILD: Blocks Editor

-- Disconnect all of the blocks from inside the Button1.Click block and move them inside the AccelerometerSensor.Shaking block.
+- Disconnect all of the blocks from inside the when Button1.Click block and move them inside the when AccelerometerSensor.Shaking block.
 NOTE: you can move whole sections of connected blocks by clicking on the uppermost or leftmost block and dragging it.
 The connected blocks will come with it.

 The blocks should look something like this:

-Phone: When you shake the phone it should show an answer and play a sound.
+Device: When you shake the phone it should show an answer and play a sound.

-Emulator: unfortunately, you can not simulate shaking the phone when using the emulator.
+Emulator: Unfortunately, you can not simulate shaking the phone when using the emulator.

 Package the App to Your Phone!